 - a report from a structural engineer on the condition of each building in the scheme

-- a report from a quantity surveyor estimating the cost to repair or replace scheme buildings, and
+- a report from a quantity surveyor estimating the cost to repair or replace the buildings and infrastructure

 - a valuation report (paid for by the proponent) prepared by a licensed valuer stating the market value of each lot

 - any other information required by the regulations.

 The proponent must serve the full proposal on the strata company within 12 months of the date when the majority vote for the outline proposal was obtained.

 Step 6.
 Distribute the full proposal to all parties